 Subpoenas Compel Third Party Financial Institutions

 Your spouse may not voluntarily provide all the financial information necessary to properly divide your marital assets.
 In this case, our Las Vegas divorce attorneys will subpoena the information directly from financial institutions.
 Domestically based financial institutions must comply with valid subpoenas.
 Internationally based organizations are not as consistent in their compliance because subpoena power differs widely depending on the country.
 Divorce attorneys Jennifer V. Abrams and Vincent Mayo take a no-nonsense approach to spousal fraud.
 Regardless of how clever your spouse has been, our attorneys will uncover the true nature of all marital assets.

 Every forensic we retain on your behalf is a CPA.
 They are also certified to submit evidence and testify in the local family courts.
 Forensic accountants provide a formal report of their findings to your lawyer.
 But they are not attorneys so they don’t provide any legal opinion.
 Instead their report focuses on what they discovered.
 Your divorce attorney is responsible to use the information for your benefit.

 Get the Information You Need

 Making sure you get your share of all the marital assets you deserve is our highest priority.
 We leave nothing to chance and will retain a forensic accountant on your behalf if need be.
-Call our office at 702-222-4021 and one of our expert divorce attorneys will provide answers to your important questions.
-Each attorney provides phone consultations as a courtesy at no charge.
-Contact us today and one of them will explain how we can help you.
+Call our office at 702-222-4021 to learn if what we offer is right for you.